BYU-ODH/native-news/README.md

 1. Use `search.py` to find frequencies of key terms.
 2. Topic model the contents of the `combined-ocr` folder using MALLET.
 (Unfortunately, I don't seem to have kept a record of the command.
 I did 100 topics, stop words removed, 1000 iterations [default] and optimization set at, I believe, 100.
 I am also 95% certain that I set a seed of `1` so I could replicate the results.)
 3. Use `topic-analyzer.py` to isolate topic 70 from the topic model.
+4. Use `visualize-terms.py` to create graphs of weekly appearances of 'ghost dance', 'pine ridge', or 'wounded knee'
+5. Use `find_2jan.py` to find all issues published on 1891-01-02 and copy them to a separate folder.

 ## Scripts